basarat/typescript-book/docs/tips/defaultIsBad.md

 ## `export default` can lead to problems

-Let's go with an example.
 Consider you have a file `foo.ts` with the following contents:

 ```ts
 class Foo {